-Welcome to the 30th season of the National Orchestral Institute + Festival!
-The dates for this summer’s session are June 1– July 1, 2017.
+Welcome to the 31st season of the National Orchestral Institute & Festival!
+The dates for this summer’s session are May 31 – July 1, 2018.
 For travel information and FAQs, see below.
-Stay tuned to this page for updates as we get closer to May 26th.
+Stay tuned to this page for updates as we get closer to the festival.

 Like us on Facebook.

 The festival is located on the campus of the University of Maryland in College Park, MD.
 All rehearsals, masterclasses and concerts are held in The Clarice Smith Performing Arts Center.
 Complete visitor info about the University of Maryland, including local hotels and transportation information, can be found on the Conferences & Visitors Services website.

 Arrival and departure

 All NOI participants are responsible for their own transportation to and from the University of Maryland.
 You should plan to arrive on campus by 3PM on Thursday, May 31, 2018 and depart by noon on Sunday, July 1, 2018.
 Directions to campus (plane, train, and car information) can be found here.

 The approximate cost of taxi service from our area airports are as follows: